Any podcaster, musician, or streaming artist must have the best equipment. You probably also know that sound quality is critical.

 - Release Time: This is the time taken for the mic’s to muffle again after the input sound falls below the Close Threshold.
 This is also measured in milliseconds, just like the previous two features.

 This filter prevents loud noises from being transmitted to your stream at full volume.
 It is particularly useful when you hear a lot of shouting and yelling during gameplay.
-This filter reduces loud noises to a maximum level.
+This filter reduces loud sounds to a maximum level.

 You can further customize this filter as follows: